CesiumGS/3d-tiles/Styling/README.md

 Variables are used to retrieve the property values of individual features in a tileset.
 Variables are identified using the ES 6 ([ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/)) Template Literal syntax, i.e., `${identifier}`, where the identifier is the case-sensitive property name.

 If a feature does not have a property with specified name, the variable evaluates to `undefined`.
-Note that the property may also be `null` if `null` was explicitly stored for that property.
+Note that the property may also be `null` if `null` was explicitly stored for a property.

 Variables may be any of the supported types:
 * `Boolean`